DanielChronlund/DCToolbox/README.md

 **Details:**

-Uses the Entra ID module and the MSAL module to activate a user selected Entra ID role in Entra ID Privileged Identity Management (PIM) with PowerShell.
-It uses MSAL to force an MFA prompt, even if not required.
-This is needed because PIM role activation often requires MFA approval.
+Uses the Graph PowerShell module to activate a user selected Entra ID role in Entra ID Privileged Identity Management (PIM).

 During activation, the user will be prompted to specify a reason for the activation.